 Learning the hard way in vietnam.
 Trying to learn enough of the local language to help you get around can really be a challenge for your comfort zone.

 It’s January and the cold season is about to begin.
 Sure, it’s been snowing since November and winter is definitely underway, but in Banff, the real winter weather doesn’t start until January and February.
+Those are the months when the temperature drops, drastically.
+In January and February everyone bundles up and staying outside for longer than an hour could be considered an extreme sport.
 Exhale in Banff.
 The patio outside the front of the hotel has been cleared off, and there are only a few people sitting outside.